SoftUni/Programming-Basics-Book-Python-EN/chapter-01-first-steps-in-programming.md

 #### Application Logic

 Now we're going to write the code responsible for summing our numbers and displaying the result in the third field.
-In order for that to work, we add the **`calculate`** command upon the button's initialization:
+For that to work, we add the **`calculate`** command upon the button's initialization:

 ![](/assets/chapter-1-images/07.Numbers-sum-08.png)